Games Like The Binding of Isaac for Maximum Roguelike Chaos

 For the Twin-Stick Combat

 Enter the Gungeon is the most direct comparison.
 Top-down roguelike dungeon crawling, procedural floors, boss fights with intricate bullet hell patterns, and a weapon catalog that rivals Isaac's item pool for absurdity.
 A gun that shoots guns.
 A lowercase letter R that spells "bullet" when fired.
 Dodge Roll matched Isaac's creative energy and added a dodge-roll mechanic that raises the skill ceiling significantly.
+The two are genuinely siblings — the Gungeon was inspired by Isaac, and together they define this corner of the genre.
+Our guide to games like Enter the Gungeon covers where to go after it.

 Nuclear Throne is faster and more aggressive than Isaac.
 Vlambeer built a game where screen shake, muzzle flash, and impact feedback make every shot feel devastating.
 The mutant characters have distinct abilities, and the difficulty is punishing enough that reaching the throne feels like a genuine achievement.
+If Isaac's top-down chaos is what you loved but you want it stripped to its purest, most lethal form — short runs, instant death, mutations building wildly different characters — this is the one, and our best twin-stick shooter games guide has more in its vein.

 Spelunky 2 trades twin-stick shooting for platforming but matches Isaac's procedural depth.
 The physics interactions create emergent situations that procedural generation alone can't produce, and the hidden content is legendarily deep.